 Artificial Flies Are Often The Best Bait For Rainbow Trout In The Summer

 Many river guides like myself will catch rainbow trout all summer long and most of the time we use artificial flies.
 You can fish flies under a float, or using the bottom bouncing method, are fly fishing.

 During the summer there are plenty of insects in the river and on the banks and these bugs end up becoming food.

 This is why flies are often the best bait for rainbow trout in the summer.
 I use flies that imitate the aquatic insects as well as land insects like grasshoppers, crickets, beetles, and ants.

 Flies, can be great in the river and also good in the lake or pond.

 With flies, often the best thing to do is try to imitate the recent bug hatches.

-As with flies and with any bait learning how to effectively fish these baits and how to set them up is what I teach as a river guide.
-Float fishing is one of the most effective ways to catch rainbow trout, to learn more about this method, check out Float Fishing For Trout.
+As with flies and with any bait, learning how to effectively fish these baits and how to set them up is what I teach as a river guide.
+Float fishing is one of the most effective ways to catch rainbow trout, check out my methods and setup for float fishing for trout.